tangshuang/nautil/docs/services/queue-service.md

 difference between clear, cancel, stop and end

-- clear: just drop the un-run defers, not change the status of queue
+- clear: just drop the un-run defers, does not change the status of queue
-cancel: just drop one defer
+- cancel: just drop one defer
 - end: drop the un-run defers and change the status of queue, onEnd callbacks will be invoked
 - stop: not drop any defer, throw error manually, queue status changes, onError callbacks will be invoked, can be continue by start